Post to Be: Music video

 On January 22, 2015, Omarion revealed via his official Instagram account that he was filming the song's accompanying video in Los Angeles.
 Via the Instagram account Omarion posted photos of himself, Brown, and Aiko alongside a white Ferrari and standing onset by an all-white backdrop.
-On February 16, 2015 Omarion posted two clips of the video on Instagram along with a caption saying "It’s coming…. #Posttobevideo", the clips depicted the three singers performing synchronized moves on an all-white set.
-The video was co-directed by Omarion along with Jay Ahn and Taz, and was released the following day on February 17, 2015.
+Later on February 16, Omarion posted two clips of the video on Instagram along with a caption saying "It's coming.... #Posttobevideo", the clips depicting the three singers performing synchronized moves on an all-white set.

+The video was co-directed by Omarion along with Jay Ahn and Taz, and was released the following day on February 17.
 The video featured Omarion moonwalking in front of a white Ferrari, accompanied by Brown dancing.

 Naomi Zeichner of The Fader praised the video comparing it to a home abs workout stating it "is four pure minutes of perfectly crisp mirror-dancing that doubles as a home abs workout."
-As of September 2019, this video has over 800 million views.
+As of July 2025, the video has 903 million views.

 Remix

-The official remix was released on May 8, 2015, featuring DeJ Loaf, Trey Songz, Ty Dolla Sign and Rick Ross.
+On May 8, 2015, an official remix of the song was released featuring new verses from DeJ Loaf, Trey Songz, Ty Dolla Sign and Rick Ross.
+Verses performed by Omarion, Brown, and Aiko were still present, though Aiko only had one line sampled into the final version.